Security of Information and Organizations 2024/2025

 Faculty and Lectures

-This edition will be lectured by professors João Paulo Barraca, André Zúquete, Paulo Bartolomeu and Alfredo Matos.
-Teaching staff will be available by email and Microsot Teams, especially during the allocated tutoring slots.
-The use of the Microsoft Teams platform for direct communication is highly recommended.
-Official course information will be available in this page, or through the Elearning platform.
+The theoretical classes will be lectured by professors João Paulo Barraca, André Zúquete.
+The practical classes will be lectured by Alfredo Matos, Catarina Silva, Paulo Bartolomeu, Pedro Escaleira, and Vitor Cunha.
+Teaching staff will be available especially during the allocated tutoring slots.
+Official course information will be available on this page, or through the Elearning platform.

 Classes will be lectured in the Portuguese language, unless there is a foreign student attending.
 In this case English will be used.
-All lecture notes will be made available in both Portuguese and English.
+All lecture notes will be made available in English.
 Laboratory guides will be provided in English.

-Prospecting students should be aware that this subject require some basic knowledge of several topics in the areas of networking, programmimg and operating systems, such as: the Python/C/Java languages, Linux administration and Linux console usage (mostly Debian), virtual machines, sockets, HTTP and HTML, asynchronous applications, hardware architectures.
+Prospecting students should be aware that this subject require some basic knowledge of several topics in the areas of networking, programmimg and operating systems, such as: the Python/C/Java languages, Linux, and Linux console usage (mostly Debian/Ubuntu), and virtual machines.

 Attendance